Changes in the terrestrial network and HD broadcasts

 See also: HDTVopas.fi - the ABC of HD broadcasting (in Finnish)

-The changes in the terrestrial network are based on the Communications Policy Programme for Electronic Media (in Finnish), issued in 2012 by the Government as a report to the Parliament of Finland, as well as on international decisions.
+Transition to the DVB-T2 broadcasting technology is based on the Communications Policy Programme for Electronic Media (in Finnish), issued in 2012 by the Government as a report to the Parliament of Finland, as well as on international decisions.